-So, what do you need to do to download multiple files from a website?
+So, what do you need to do to download multiple files from a website for free?

 First off, download Folx from its official webpage, e.g. this one and install it on your Mac.
 The latest version of Folx requires Mac OS 10.9 or later.